rackerlabs/rackspace-how-to/content/rackconnect/reassign-a-cloud-network-ip-address-to-a-rackconnect-v3-cloud-server.md

 **Applies to**: RackConnect v3.0

-This article shows you how to reassign a Cloud Network Internet Protocol (IP) address to one of your existing RackConnect v3 Cloud Servers by using our API tool, Pitchfork.
-You must use your primary username and API key to login to Pitchfork.
+This article shows you how to reassign a Cloud Network Internet Protocol (IP) address to one of your existing RackConnect v3 Cloud Servers by using the Rackspace API tool, [Pitchfork](https://pitchfork.rax.io/).
+You must use your primary username and API key to log in to Pitchfork.

 **Note:** Reassigning an IP address requires network downtime of up to 30 minutes, so you should perform these steps during off hours.

-Instead of Pitchfork, you can use other tools such as the Neutron client or cURL to issue the appropriate API calls, if you prefer.
+Instead of Pitchfork, you can use other tools such as the OpenStack&reg;
+Networking (Neutron) client or cURL to issue the appropriate API calls.

 ### Prerequisites